 Global Positioning System

-A global positioning system (GPS) is an accurate satellite-based radio-navigation system.
-It provides three-dimensional positioning information (longitude, latitude and elevation) as well as time.
-Today, many growers use GPS-derived products to enhance operations in their vineyard operations.
+The global positioning system (GPS) is a space-based satellite navigation system that provides users with a highly accurate three-dimensional positioning information (longitude, latitude and elevation) as well as time.
+GPS technology is useful in performing tasks requiring high precision, such as crop mapping, automatically driven farm vehicles, soil sampling, and distribution of fertilizers and pesticides at variable rates.
+Today, many growers use GPSderived products to enhance operations in their vineyard operations.
 The accuracy of GPS allows growers to create vineyard maps with precise acreage for vineyard blocks, road locations and distances between points of interest.
-GPS allows growers to accurately navigate to specific locations in the vineyard, year after year, to collect soil samples or monitor crop conditions.
+Global positioning systems allows growers to accurately navigate to specific locations in the vineyard, year after year, to collect soil samples or monitor crop conditions.
 Combining GPS and geographic information systems (GIS) has enabled the coupling of real-time data collection with accurate position information, leading to the efficient manipulation and analysis of large amounts of geospatial data.

 Click on the following topics for more information on precision viticulture.